ron2018/FIONASITE-HBCD/readme.md

 [![RRID:SCR_016012](/images/rrid.svg)](https://scicrunch.org/resolver/SCR_016012)

 Simple system to capture MR images and k-space data from medical image systems.
 Imaging data is received from an MRI scanner, anonymized and uploaded to a centralized storage server.
-The ABCD project is using this software at its 21 data collection sites.
+The HBCD project is using this software at its 21 data collection sites.
 The systems name is derived from a NSF funded project creating a Flash-memory based Input/Output Network Appliance (http://qi.ucsd.edu/news-article.php?id=2342&go=newer).
 This hardware platform is running the FIONASITE software that provides a web-interface to automate the data review (image viewer), to integrate with the centralized electronic data record for assigning anonymized id's and to forward the data to the central archive.

 ![Web Interface](/images/webinterface.png "Web Interface")